BWN1/college-assignments/models/README.md

 # Models

 The models have a file for their schema and a file for the model functions.
 The model schemas can be found in the `models/schemas` folder while the model functions can be found in the `models` folder.
+All incoming documents will be sanitized of any fields not present in the Schemas below before adding it to the database

 When creating a new model, the name of the file must be the same for both the schema and the functions file to avoid ambiguity